Overseas Citizenship of India: Registration/Residential Permit

 Earlier, PIO holders needed to register with the appropriate FRRO if they were planning to stay in India for more than 180 days.
-This requirement was not applicable for minors.
+This requirement did not apply to minors.
 However, on 30 September 2014, this requirement was removed.

 The FRRO used to issue a "Residential Permit For PIO" which was typically valid till the expiry of the PIO holder's passport.
 On 28 September 2014, Prime Minister Narendra Modi announced at Madison Square Garden (New York) that PIO holders would be granted lifelong visas.

-It is important to note that while an Indian citizen can enjoy unlimited visa free visits to Nepal and Bhutan, this is not possible for a PIO/OCI holder.
+It is important to note that while an Indian citizen can enjoy unlimited visa-free visits to Bhutan and Nepal, this is not possible for a PIO or OCI holder.